tlaselbat/Travel-Mobility/README.md

 <sub>Horse can now swim and ride in rafts

-<sub>_jeb nametag can be added to a horse, for colorful effects</sub>
+<sub>_jeb nametag can be added to a horse, for colorful effects

-thanks to HorseBuff 1.21 and Elden Horses 1.18.**